-- A competitor will be given a time of one minute between each throw.
-The one minute time will begin when the implement is handed to the competitor. - A reasonable amount of time is permitted for the throwing chair to be oriented and secured.
+- Six consecutive throws are given to each athlete. - A competitor will be given a time of one minute between each throw.
+The one minute time will begin when the implement is handed to the competitor. - A reasonable amount of time is permitted for the throwing chair to be oriented and secured, typically 15 minutes or less.